-Separation protest (also called separation anxiety) usually starts around 9 months of age, peaks near 15 months of age, and starts to fade sometime before the third birthday.
-The intensity and duration of separation protest is affected by your child's temperament and by your personality and how you respond.
+Separation anxiety (also called separation protest) usually starts around 9 months of age, peaks near 15 months of age, and starts to fade sometime before the third birthday.
+The intensity and duration of separation anxiety is affected by your child's temperament and by your personality and how you respond.

 Here are some suggestions on how to deal, as well as possible, with these scenes:

 If your child gets upset, act confident and stay calm even when you don't feel that way.
 Remember that separation anxiety is a normal aspect of your child's behaviour.
 In fact, it is a sign that your child has reached a new level of cognitive and emotional development.
 It is also evidence of your child's healthy attachment to you.